Warranty: 10 years

 The Zoma implements cooling measures in its breathable cover and open-cell foam in its top layer, but we still think it’ll sleep fairly hot.
 The mattress is noticeably warm to the touch, and you’ll find that the temperature increases as you sink into the mattress.
 The dense memory foam layers make it difficult for the heat to find somewhere to go.

 This problem isn’t just particular to the Zoma.
 No matter how much memory foam mattress companies advertise a breathable, cool design, the science is clear: memory foam is a harder material for air to travel through.
-If you want a top-notch cooling mattress, you may want to go with a hybrid or innerspring mattress that allows for better airflow.
+If you want the best cooling mattress, you may want to go with a hybrid or innerspring mattress that allows for better airflow.

 If you sleep with a partner who tosses and turns at night, you’ll want a mattress that isolates motion to the other side of the bed and allows you to get an uninterrupted, better sleep.
-The memory foam construction of the Zoma mattress helps stifle the feeling of movement.
+The memory foam construction of the Zoma mattress helps stifle the feeling of movement, making it a good mattress for couples.

 In our mattress testing experiments, the “sleeping” partner felt a bit of jostling and movement when their other partner changed positions on the other side of the bed.
 Still, we don’t think the bed movement is enough to wake a sleeping partner.